 5 free things to do in Columbus, Ohio with kids

 Columbus, Ohio is a great city for young families because it has to cater to its own demographics!
-Those aged 25-34 make up 17% of the city?s population, so you know that where there are young couples, there are usually young children!
+Kids under 18 years make up 21.9% of the population (US Census, 2020), so there are plenty of things to keep kids busy.

-Columbus boasts of its diverse neighborhoods, great festivals, and a love for the arts.
-However, concerts and festivals can end up costing a family a lot of money!
-I?ve compiled a list of 5 FREE things to enjoy Columbus, Ohio with your kids.
+Columbus boasts diverse neighborhoods, great festivals, and a love for the arts.
+However, concerts and festivals are expensive for large families, which is why you usually don’t see the Yoder Toter traveling to them!
+Instead, I’ve compiled a list of 5 FREE things to enjoy in Columbus, Ohio with your kids.
 No need to spend any of your hard-earned cash.

-#1 Take a Walk Through Historic German Village
+#1 Take a Walk Through the Historic German Village

 German Village is listed on the National Register of Historic Places.
 Largely settled by German immigrants, this area of Columbus became heavily populated between 1840 and 1914- It was a place where German was spoken and streets and landmarks were named after Germany and its people.

-What you?ll experience now is brick, tree-lined streets and small cafes and restaurants (and also, a Starbucks!).
+German Village is full of brick, tree-lined streets, and small cafes and restaurants (and also, a Starbucks!).

-If your children are older, this may be a great place to take them when they?re learning about WWI.
-For our young children, we focused on enjoying the quaint streets and feeling like we?d stepped in Europe when we were only 40 minutes from home.
+If your children are older, this may be a great place to take them when they’re learning about WWI.
+For our young children, we focused on enjoying the quaint streets and feeling like we’d stepped into Europe when we were only 40 minutes from home.

 German Village- 5 Free Things to do in Columbus, Ohio with kids